 In 2014, the NCDMF initiated a formal Carcass Collection Program.
 The objective of the project is to develop a statewide freezer collection program to obtain fishery-dependent length, sex and age samples of recreationally important fish.
 Since the beginning of the program, the NCDMF has maintained eight operational freezer sites where carcass collection occurs.
 Sites include tackle stores, fishing piers, shore access points and local NCDMF offices.
 NCDMF staff make scheduled checks of freezers to collect carcasses and resupply freezers with collection bags and information cards.
 Fish samples collected from the freezers are processed and entered into the NCDMF biological database.
 Information collected includes species of fish, length of fish, sex, otoliths for aging and catch information (fishing mode, date, location etc.).
-Samples of red drum collected annually have ranged from 20 (2015 Fishing Year) to 149 (2022 Fishing Year) with 708 collected from 2015 to 2022.
+Samples of red drum collected from 2015 to 2022.
 Most red drum collected in the carcass collection program are age-1 and age-2 with some age-3 fish.
 This range of ages is consistent with the size of fish that can be legally harvested in the 18-to-27-inch slot limit.